 Best Practices 2: When It Comes To Remote Working, Communication Is Key

 Building trust and maintaining relationships with co-workers can be challenging without face-to-face interaction.
 As a result, it is essential to establish clear communication channels and to over-communicate when working remotely.

 The best practice is to set up regular check-ins, whether daily stand-ups or weekly one-on-one.
 This will ensure that everyone is on the same page and that no one feels isolated or left out of the loop.

 You can also create a system for managers to give daily updates about projects and goals so that remote workers aren’t left out of any important information and are always in sync with their team.

-This is not just good practice, but can also help promote an increase in job satisfaction and a better work-life balance.
-This shows that your team cares about remote workers and makes them feel more connected with the office.
+This is not just good practice but can also help promote an increase in job satisfaction and a better work-life balance.
+This shows that your team cares about remote workers and makes them feel more connected to the office.